Graduate Theological Union

 She was proclaimed a saint by Pope John Paul II in 1998 and as one of the six patron saints of Europe.
 Some controversy took place over her sainthood, as many did not consider her death as an act of Christian martyrdom but rather as being one of millions of Jews who were killed.
 However, it was the way she lived her life and wrote and thought that in large part led to her canonization.

 An enormous amount of writing is available on Edith Stein, who as an academic and a philosopher is a very modern and complex saint.
-The significance of this archival collection is that it captures her family's view of Edith Stein, follows her search for the truth in philosophy and religion, and provides a quick synopsis on the amount of attention that she has received since her beatification in the way of memorials, conferences, journals, art and performance art.
+The significance of this archival collection is that it captures her family's view of Edith Stein, follows her search for the truth in philosophy and religion, and provides a quick synopsis on the amount of attention that she has received since her beatification and canonization in the form of memorials, conferences, journals, art and performance art.